It’s obvious that the need for daily internet access is here to stay and that this need will only continue to grow.

 What is digital accessibility?

-The Digital Equity Act is attached to the Infrastructure Investment and Jobs Act, currently in Congress.
-The act will provide state-level grants to implement digital skills training, improve accessibility and for rural agencies to address their own broadband needs.
+The Digital Equity Act was included in the Infrastructure Investment and Jobs Act.
+The act provides state-level grants to implement digital skills training, improve accessibility and for rural agencies to address their own broadband needs.

 Who is affected by inaccessibility?

 The most common disabilities fall into these categories: visual, hearing, motor and cognitive.
-According to a Pew Research study, “about 13 million people reported cognitive difficulties.
+According to Pew Research, “about 13 million people reported cognitive difficulties.
 Around 11 million people in the U.S. reported significant hearing difficulty, while roughly 7 million reported significant difficulty with vision, even when wearing glasses.”

 These issues sometimes lead to disparities in who has access to technology.